happyplaygrounds/erp-docs/pages/hiiq/hiiq_adding_quotes.md

 ### Quote Header Overview

 Creating a Happy Quote Header requires you enter important information about your Customers Quote.
 Below is the list of required fields on the Quote Header.
 Many of the fields are self explanatory (i.e Quote Date).
-Input fields that require further explanation will be detailed below in the Required field section.
+Input fields that require further explanation will be detailed below in the Field Definitions section.
 Once you have entered all the required fields you can add a quote line, which is explained on this page under the Quote Line Overview section.
 You can click Save Quote which will save the Quote Header or you click Cancel which will not Save anything you have entered.
 If you see and asterisk above the input column that means it is a required field.

 The customer name is a link and if you click on it you can edit the Customer Information